-Paid sick leave can be used to care for a family member in seeking diagnosis, care, or treatment of an existing health condition, or for preventative care.
+PSL can be used to care for a family member in seeking diagnosis, care, or treatment of an existing health condition, or for preventive care.

-In California, there are other permissible uses for taking paid sick leave.
-In addition to caring for a family member, or the employee’s own medical condition, an employee who is a victim of domestic violence, sexual assault, or stalking can use paid sick leave.
+In California, there are other permissible uses for taking PSL.
+In addition to caring for a family member, or the employee’s own medical condition, an employee who is a victim of domestic violence, sexual assault, or stalking can use PSL.
 This includes: